JSSaini/Pipeline_For_Lake_Cadagno_Eukaryotic_Metagenomics/README.md

  ***Important: At this stage you can detect if there are eukaryotic MAGs in your samples***

- #### 4. Extracting raw reads of Chlorophyta MAGs and re-assembling
+ #### 9-10 Eukaryotic MAGs refining and visualization
+ > Required tools with installation links: Anvio: https://anvio.org/install/ | Concoct | Bowtie2 and Samtools (Already installed with Anvio).

- - Step 4.1 Adding prefix to contigs of each eukaryotic MAG
+ - Step 4.1 Adding prefix to contigs of each detected eukaryotic MAG

             sed ’s/^>/>PREFIX_/g’ Euk_Bin1.fna > Euk_Bin1_modified.fna

-            #Compile all MAGs
+            #Concatenate all Eukaryotic MAGs together
             cat Euk_Bin1_modified.fna Euk_Bin2_modified.fna Euk_Bin3_modified.fna Euk_Bin4_modified.fna > compiled_eukaryotic_MAGs_of_interest.fa

 - Step 4.2 Mapping to raw reads